ying-tang/help-documentation/_cinder/supported_volume_types.md

 ### Note:

-    In case of Multi Tier Storage, Cinder volumes are created with type `CEPH_HYBRID` by default.
+For Multi Tier Storage, Cinder volumes are created with type `CEPH_HYBRID` by default.
 Please [contact our support team](https://support.bluebox.net/) if this default behavior needs to be changed.